 Several factors can cause mold growth, but the common denominator has always been moisture.
 Mold thrives in dark, damp, and unventilated spaces.
 When left undisturbed, you can expect them to grow tenfold in just a short period.

 You will likely discover mold in places such as basements or bathrooms.
 Bathrooms are often damp, and basements lack ventilation— making them perfect places for mold to flourish.

 Mold can grow quickly and significantly without being noticeable.
 Most of the time, homeowners discover mold growth due to the unpleasant odor they emit.
 They can grow for months or even years.

 Mold doesn’t just smell bad.
-They also cause a lot of adverse effects to the home and household.
+They also cause a lot of adverse effects on the home and household.
 One of the most common and frightening effects of mold is the ability to cause health problems such as asthma, nausea, vomiting, and deteriorating immunity.
 The people most at risk are usually infants, the elderly, and pregnant women.